truenas/middleware/docs/userguide/index.rst

 Services → iSCSI → Target Global Configuration, shown in Figures 11.7g, contains settings that apply to all iSCSI shares.
 Table 11.7e summarizes the settings that can be configured in the Target Global Configuration screen.

-**NOTE:** the following operations do require that the iSCSI service be restarted: editing a target, adding or deleting LUNs, or changing the size of an existing extent.
+.. note:: the following operations do require that the iSCSI service be restarted: editing a target, adding or deleting LUNs, or changing the size of an existing extent.

 **Figure 11.7g: iSCSI Target Global Configuration Variables**